-- 8. All positive cases of COVID-19 (in a provider, child, resident of the home, student/volunteer or home visitor) are considered as a Serious Occurrence and will be reported to the Ministry of Education and public health. - 9.
+- 8. All positive cases of COVID-19 (in a provider, child, resident/person regularly present at the home, student/volunteer, or home visitor) are considered as a Serious Occurrence and will be reported to the Ministry of Education and local public health unit. - 9.
 Serious occurrence report will be delivered to the child care provider, and must be posted in the home for 10 business days following the positive case. - 10.
-Child care providers must update Little Leaders throughout the mandatory closure period if any additional COVID-19 cases in the home or program appear, or if the status of the home changes in any manner.
+If closure of the home is mandated by public health, this will be reflected in the serious occurrence. - 11.
+Child care providers must update Little Leaders if any additional COVID-19 cases in the home or program appear, or if the status of the home changes in any manner.
+Little Leaders will revise the current serious occurrence report or submit a new report as fitting.